cPanel reseller hosting goes beyond merely getting a web hosting reseller account.

 The system uses this record to perform a reverse DNS (rDNS) lookup to retrieve the associated domain or hostname.

 The interface provides information when a problem exists with this record.

-It also provides instructions for how to fix your PTR record.
+It also provides instructions on how to fix your PTR record.

-This ensures that your emails to your customer reach them because it will be trusted.
+This ensures that your emails to your customers reach them because it will be trusted.

 You must have the authority to update a domain’s PTR record.

 If you do not, contact the owner of the IP address.

 For example, the IP address’s data center or service provider.

 Now that your cPanel reseller hosting account is ready, you can log in to WHM.

 To access WHM, you can either use: